A campaigner has lost a Court of Appeal challenge over gender-neutral passports.

 'X' PASSPORTS— Christie Elan-Cane (@ChristieElanCan) March 10, 2020

-In a ruling on Tuesday, three senior judges dismissed the appeal, which was contested by the Home Office.
+But, in a ruling on Tuesday, three senior judges dismissed the appeal.

-The case was taken to the Court of Appeal after a judicial review action was dismissed by the High Court in June 2018.
+The case, which was contested by the Home Office, was taken to the Court of Appeal after a judicial review action was dismissed by the High Court in June 2018.